Jennifer Garner: 2000s

 Garner's first leading film role, in the romantic comedy 13 Going on 30 (2004), was widely praised.
 She played a teenager who finds herself trapped in the body of a thirty-year-old.
 Garner chose Gary Winick to direct the film and they continued to look for other projects to do together until his death in 2011.
 Manohla Dargis of the Los Angeles Times found her to be "startling": "Whenever she's on screen you don't want to look anywhere else."
 Owen Gleiberman of Entertainment Weekly called it an "utterly beguiling" performance, writing, "You can pinpoint the moment in it when Garner becomes a star."
 Ann Hornaday of The Washington Post remarked: "Garner is clearly cut out to be America's next Sweetheart; she has the same magic mix of allure and accessibility that the job calls for."
 13 Going on 30 grossed $96 million worldwide.
-Garner reprised the character of Elektra in the 2005 Daredevil spin-off Elektra; it was a box office and critical failure.
+Garner reprised the character of Elektra in the 2005 Daredevil spin-off film Elektra; it was a box office and critical failure.
 Claudia Puig of USA Today concluded that Garner "is far more appealing when she's playing charming and adorable, as she did so winningly in 13 Going on 30".
 Garner next starred in the romantic drama Catch and Release.
 Although filmed in 2005 in between seasons of Alias, it was not released until early 2007 and failed to recoup its production budget.
 Peter Travers of Rolling Stone praised Garner's ability "to blend charm and gravity" but Peter Hartlaub of the San Francisco Chronicle felt that, while her "natural beauty and likability are still assets, [she] seems occasionally challenged by what should be an easy role".

 After a one-year break following the conclusion of Alias, her wedding to Affleck, and the birth of her first child, Garner returned to work in 2007.
 Her supporting role in Juno as a woman desperate to adopt a child was described by Kyle Buchanan of New York Magazine as a turning point in her career: "She came into the movie a steely figure, and left it as the mother you'd give your own child to ...
 Writer Diablo Cody and director Jason Reitman expertly deploy Garner's innate humanity as a trump card."
 Lisa Schwarzbaum of Entertainment Weekly said Garner had never "been lovelier or more affecting".
 Also that same year, she played an FBI investigator in the action thriller The Kingdom.
 She was nursing her baby during filming in Arizona and was hospitalized on two occasions with heatstroke.